the-jokr/Back-End/README.md

 ```
 {
-  "message" : "You have registered, ceciljohn!"
+  "token" : "You have registered, ceciljohn!"
 }
 ```